Recipe Overview

 And does it taste good?
 You betcha!
 Would I make you eat something that doesn’t taste good?
 I don’t think so (although my kids would probably disagree).

-• Corn: For convenience, canned corn can’t be beat.
+- Corn: For convenience, canned corn can’t be beat.
 There are lots of different kinds so just choose the one you like best.
 If fresh corn on the cob is available, for sure you’ll want to use that.
-It’s crisper and has lots more flavor.
-It’s easy to cut the kernels off the cob (see the FAQ below).
+It has a nice crisp texture, and lots more flavor.
+It’s easy to cut the kernels off the cob.

-• Jalapeño Pepper: Remove the ribs and seeds from the pepper before adding it to the dip to make the salsa more mild.
-The heat of jalapeños can really vary so try a little bit before you add it all to the dip.
+- Jalapeño Pepper: Remove the ribs and seeds from the pepper before adding it to the dip to make the salsa more mild.
+The heat of jalapeños can really vary so taste a little bit before you add it all to the dip.

 How To Make Black Bean Corn Salsa